 - Use topical herbal liniments (Dit Da Jow) to heal your injury more rapidly.
-Shaolin monks and Samurai warriors have always known the key to rapid recovery from injury was found in the use of healing herbs.
-They have passed on to us this incredible centuries-old method of combining herbs with alcohol to make a POWERFUL, topically-applied, herbal healing formula called Dit Da Jow.
-It is truly amazing how well it works to eliminate pain and rapidly heal bruises, muscle injuries, sprains, strains, bone fractures and more.
+Shaolin monks and Samurai warriors have always known the key to rapid recovery from injury was found in the use of Chinese herbs.
+They have passed on to us this incredible centuries-old method of combining herbs with alcohol to make a POWERFUL, topically-applied, herbal formula called Dit Da Jow.
+It is truly amazing how well it works to eliminate pain and support the natural healing mechanisms of the body in addressing bruises, muscle injuries, sprains, strains, bone fractures and more.
 Learn more about Dit Da Jow - HERE - or go ahead and give it a try.

 What Does the Champion Say About Training with Injuries?

-We also asked Tomm Voss, the 2016 & very recent 2017 World and European Escrima Champion (who also happens to be a passionate advocate for Plum Dragon's Dit Da Jow) for his top tip on training martial arts when injured.
+We also asked Tomm Voss, the 2016 & 2017 World and European Escrima Champion (who also happens to be a passionate advocate for Plum Dragon's Dit Da Jow) for his top tip on Martial Arts training when injured.

 Here are his thoughts: "Healing occurs when there is balance.
 Balance is everything.
 Like the string on a guitar, when it is too tight it snaps, and when it is too lose it doesn’t make music.
 The body is the same.
 Pushing yourself too hard can cause injury and not pushing yourself enough means stagnation or very limited results.
 It is balance not only physical, but also mental and emotional.
 A lack of mental and emotional balance in training as well as in life lead to injury and hardship.
 Learn to be be present in the now to deal effectively with what shows up.